Grenadier Guards: Marches

 The Grenadier Guards Regimental Slow March is the march "Scipio", from the opera Scipione by George Frideric Handel, inspired by the exploits of the Roman General Scipio Africanus.
 The first performance of Scipione was in 1726.
 Handel actually composed the eponymous slow march for the First Guards, presenting it to the regiment before he added it to the score of the opera.
 The Quick March is "The British Grenadiers".

 Uniform

-Full dress uniform of the Grenadier Guards worn on ceremonial occasions as in the Household Division includes a tall and heavy fur cap, called bearskin with a white plume worn on the left side of the bearskin, properly called a hackle.
+Full dress uniform of the Grenadier Guards worn on ceremonial occasions as in the Household Division includes a tall and heavy fur cap, called bearskin with a white plume worn on the left side of the bearskin.